Johan Fransson

-Johan Fransson (born February 18, 1985) is a Swedish professional ice hockey player, currently playing with Leksands IF in the Swedish Hockey League (SHL), where he is a defenceman.
-He has also played in leagues in Finland, Switzerland, and Russia.
+Johan Fransson (born February 18, 1985) is a Swedish former professional ice hockey player, who last played for Leksands IF in the Swedish Hockey League (SHL), where he was a defenceman.
+He also played in leagues in Finland, Switzerland, and Russia.
 Although he was drafted and traded as a prospect in the NHL three times, he has never played a regular season NHL game.

 Playing career

 Fransson played bandy in Kalix; his team won the Swedish championship for 13-year-olds in 1998.
 He attributes his skating ability to his bandy background.
 In the 2000–01 season, he represented Norrbotten in the TV-pucken tournament, and played for Kalix HF in Division 1 (Sweden's third highest level).
 For the 2001–02 season, Fransson played for Luleå HF in the J20 SuperElit junior hockey league.

 For the 2002–03 season, Fransson made his Elitserien debut for Luleå HF, but only played three games because of a groin injury.
 For the 2003–04 season, he returned to the Luleå' roster, and was nominated for Elitserien Rookie of the Year.
 In his first playoff game, Fransson suffered a concussion after being checked by Färjestads BK's Peter Nordström.
 He returned to play one game in the series, but his team was eliminated from the playoffs.
 He was praised as having a bright future.
 His 2004–05 season was not as strong as his rookie year, and in the following season, he struggled, and the team did not re-sign him.
 He and his fellow Luleå teammate Karl Fabricius signed with Frölunda HC.
 He began the 2006–07 season well despite his team struggling.
 After Per Bäckman replaced Stephan Lundh as coach, Fransson saw less ice time, and was eventually loaned to Ässät, in the SM-liiga league in Finland.

 In 2007, Fransson was traded to Linköpings HC for Oscar Ackeström.
 Although he only played eight regular season games and 15 playoff games without scoring a point, his new team reached the Swedish Championship finals, where they lost to Modo Hockey.
 For the 2007–08 season he played 48 games, scoring a career high five goals and fourteen points.
 He also made his debut for Tre Kronor.
 Fransson helped Linköping reach the Swedish Championship finals for the second year in a row; the team blew a 2–0 series lead, and eventually lost to HV71 2–4.
 For the 2008–09 season, Fransson did not sustain his success; he was released in January, and signed with HC Lugano of the Swiss National League A, where he scored two goals and logged five points in seven regular games, and two goals in four playoff games.